What is a Workflow? - Definition, Types, Examples - Overview

 Process Workflow

 A process workflow happens when the set of tasks is predictable and repetitive.
-This means that before an item begins the workflow, you know exactly what path it should take.
+It means you know precisely its path before an item begins the workflow.

 Case Workflow

-In a case workflow, you don’t know the path required to complete the item at the start.
-The path reveals itself as more data is gathered.
+In a case workflow, you must know the exact path required to complete the item.
+The path unfolds as you gather more data.
 Support tickets and insurance claims are good examples of cases.
 It’s not clear right from the start how these items will be processed; only after some investigation will the path reveal itself.

-Similar to process workflows, case workflows can handle any number of items, although they are dependent on a human or an intelligent bot to discern the right path.
+Like process workflows, case workflows can handle any number of items, although they depend on a human or an intelligent bot to discern the right path.

 Project Workflow

-However, project workflow is only good for one item.
-Another website release may not be done for a long time and will not likely follow exactly the same path.
+However, project workflow is only suitable for one item.
+Another website release may not be done for long and will not likely follow the same path.

 Sequential Workflows

-The type of workflow where the subsequent tasks depend on the previous task's completion.
-For example, when you have applied for leave, you have to wait until it's approved by your manager, and then the finance department.
-It wouldn't reach the finance until your manager has approved it.
-This kind of workflow usually follows the same flow chart style, which ensures that there are no backlogs, and everyone in the sequence is moving forward.
+It is a type of workflow where the subsequent tasks depend on the previous task's completion.
+For example, when you apply for leave, you must wait until your manager approves it and then the finance department.
+Once your manager approves it, it will reach the finance department.
+This kind of workflow follows the same flow chart style, ensuring there are no backlogs and everyone in the sequence is moving forward.

 Parallel Workflows

 The type of workflow where multiple tasks can be performed in co-incidence.
 For example, when the HR department is onboarding a new employee, they can simultaneously request software and hardware assets from the IT team and request other paperwork, signatures, and contract-related documents from the finance and legal team.
-Sometimes these workflows can also depend on each other.
+Sometimes, these workflows can also depend on each other.
+Parallel workflows are ideal for simple projects that divide the main task into independent sub-tasks.
+Delays in any sub-tasks do not disrupt the different functions.

 State machine workflows

 In this type of workflow, you progress from one state to another.
-State machine workflows are a bit complex as they go back and forth sometimes.
-This type of workflow is usually used in a project that required multiple evaluations and reviews from clients or management.
+State machine workflows can be complex, sometimes moving back and forth.
+Teams usually use this type of workflow in projects that require multiple evaluations and reviews from clients or management.

 Rules-driven workflow

-Rules-driven workflows are based on sequential workflows that use rules while making progress.
-They come in handy while working on multiple projects with a clear objective and different specifications
+Rules-driven workflows follow sequential steps that use rules to make progress.
+They are helpful when teams work on multiple projects with clear objectives and different specifications.

 A workflow consists of a series of steps that need to follow a defined progression.
-While systemically, this can seem straightforward, there are a number of workflow obstacles one could come across.
+While systemically, this can seem straightforward, there are some workflow obstacles one could encounter.

-Some of the common workflow problems are as follows:
+Some of the everyday workflow problems are as follows:

 • Lack of accountability